evarayHEIG/dai-labo4-smtp/README.md

 Server: 221 Bye
 ```

-I open my browser and go to the address ```http://localhost:1080/``` to see the emails that have been sent to the
+Open your browser and go to the address ```http://localhost:1080/``` to see the emails that have been sent to the
 server.

 <img src="./images/emails_received.png" alt="Emails received" style="width:800px;"/>